bloominstituteoftechnology/node-testing1-guided-solution/README.md

 Open Canvas and go through the content, emphasis on:

-- what is automated testing.
+- What is automated testing.
-- why should we use automated testing.
+- Why should we use automated testing.
-- what `refactoring` and `regressions` are.
+- What `refactoring` and `regressions` are.
-- type of automated tests.
+- Type of automated tests.

 ## Add Jest

-- introduce `jest`, show the [docs](https://jestjs.io/docs/en/getting-started.html)
+- Introduce `jest`, show the [docs](https://jestjs.io/docs/en/getting-started.html)
-- add `jest` as a dev dependency.
+- Add `jest` and `@types/jest` as dev dependencies.
-- add test script: `jest --watchAll --verbose`, explain flags.
-- add config file: `npx jest --init`, the defaults are fine.
+- Add config file: `npx jest --init`, the defaults are fine.
+- Fix test script: `jest --watchAll --verbose`, explain flags.
-- type `npm test` to start the test runner.
-Explain that `jest` uses `git` to know if the JavaScript files have changed in order to run the tests.
+- Run `npm test` to start the test runner.
+- Explain that `jest` uses `git` to know if the JavaScript files have changed in order to run the tests.
-- how does `jest` find tests to run?
+- How does `jest` find tests to run?
   - add `__tests__` folder with an `index.js` file inside.
 Note that `jest` looks for tests inside it.
   - note the message explaining that a `suite` (a file) must have test or it will fail the test run.
   - add an `index.test.js` to root.
 Explain why `jest` tries to run tests from this file.